 - All formally assessed work must be systematically moderated or second marked.
-For moderation the sample should comprise 10% or a minimum of five scripts across the full spread of marks including high, middle, and low performing student scripts, and for second-marking all of the scripts should be examined. - All non-anonymous student work must be second-marked. - Dissertations should be marked by the dissertation supervisor and one other internal marker. - Where there are conflicting marks arising from moderation or second marking, the markers and moderators or first and second-markers should discuss the differences and agree a final mark. - Where agreement cannot be reached the Head of Degree Programmes must be informed and he or she will appoint a third assessor.
+For moderation the sample should comprise 10% or a minimum of five scripts across the full spread of marks including high, middle and low performing student scripts, and for second-marking all of the scripts should be examined. - Second-marking should be 'blind' to ensure that it is not unduly influenced by the first marker's marking. - All non-anonymous student work must be second-marked. - Dissertations should be marked by the dissertation supervisor and one other internal marker. - Where there are conflicting marks arising from moderation or second-marking, the markers and moderators or first and second-markers should discuss the differences and agree a final mark. - Where agreement cannot be reached the Head of Degree Programmes must be informed and he or she will appoint a third assessor.
 The results of all three assessments must then be considered by the Head of Degree Programmes to arrive at a final decision. - Where the moderation process results in an agreed change of final module grades to the sample, this must be applied to all students within the cohort and not just the sample viewed.

-4. Examination Boards
+4 Examination Boards

-- 4.1 For every programme leading to a validated award of The Open University there will be a Board of Examiners whose constitution (including a note of those members constituting a quorum) and terms of reference will have been approved by The Open University as part of the Institutional approval and review process. - 4.2 Examination boards are attended by external examiners, who are subject experts from UK universities and who provide an independent point of reference for the standards of awards.
+4.1 For every programme leading to a validated award of The Open University there will be a Board of Examiners whose constitution (including a note of those members constituting a quorum) and terms of reference will have been approved by The Open University as part of the Institutional approval and review process.

+4.2 Examination boards are attended by external examiners, who are subject experts from UK universities and who provide an independent point of reference for the standards of awards.
 They are sufficiently experienced to make judgements about the standards of awards compared with those of other UK universities.
-They do not, however, moderate or adjust the marks of individual students of whom they see only a representative sample within each award. - 4.3.
+They do not, however, moderate or adjust the marks of individual students of whom they see only a representative sample within each award.

+4.3.
 External Examiners are appointed by, and report to The Open University.
 The terms under which they engage with the partner institution and the programmes to which they are appointed are those determined by The Open University.